Mel Gibson: Philanthropy

-Religious and political views
+Religion and politics

 Faith

+Gibson was raised a sedevacantist traditionalist Catholic (who reject the validity of all Popes since the Second Vatican Council and hold that the Holy See is currently vacant).
+His father Hutton Gibson was an ardent sedevacantist and a Holocaust denier who held strong antisemitic views and supported various conspiracy theories.

-Gibson was raised a sedevacantist traditionalist Catholic (who reject the sitting pope, and usually several prior ones as well).
-During the filming of The Passion of The Christ, he had daily visits from both local priests and priests from the Institute of Christ the King (a non-sedevacantist group) in France.
+During the filming of The Passion of The Christ, he had daily visits from both local priests and priests from the traditionalist Institute of Christ the King (a non-sedevacantist group in full communion with the Pope) in France.

 When asked about the Catholic doctrine of Extra Ecclesiam nulla salus, Gibson replied, "There is no salvation for those outside the Church ...
 I believe it.
 Put it this way.
 My wife is a saint.
 She's a much better person than I am.
 Honestly.
 She's ...
 Episcopalian, Church of England.
 She prays, she believes in God, she knows Jesus, she believes in that stuff.
 And it's just not fair if she doesn't make it, she's better than I am.
 But that is a pronouncement from the chair.
 I go with it."
 When he was asked whether John 14:6 is an intolerant position, he said that "through the merits of Jesus' sacrifice ... even people who don't know Jesus are able to be saved, but through him."
+Gibson has told Diane Sawyer that he believes non-Catholics and non-Christians can go to Heaven.

 Gibson's acquaintance Fr.
 William Fulco said in 2009 that Gibson denies neither the pope nor Vatican II; even so, as of 2021, Gibson attended the Church of the Holy Family, a traditionalist church he founded and funds in Southern California.
-Gibson has told Diane Sawyer that he believes non-Catholics and non-Christians can go to Heaven.

 In a 1990 interview with Barbara Walters, Gibson said: "God is the only one who knows how many children we should have, and we should be ready to accept them.
 One can't decide for oneself who comes into this world and who doesn't.
 That decision doesn't belong to us."

+Gibson, in a letter published by Italian Traditionalist Catholic author Aldo Maria Valli, on his website, on 6 July 2024, stated his full support for the recently excommunicated Italian archbishop Carlo Maria Viganò, who he praised as "a modern day Athanasius!", stating that he agreed with him in considering that the "post conciliar church of Vatican II is a counterfeit church", and that "being called a schismatic & being excommunicated by Jorge Bergoglio is like a badge of honor when you consider he is a total apostate & expels you from a false institution."
+He also stated that "I am with you & I hope Bergoglio excommunicates me from his false church also."